-Prior to joining the University of Maryland, Dr. Orr served as the Assistant Secretary-General for Strategic Planning in the Executive Office of the United Nations Secretary-General from 2004 to 2014, and was the principal advisor to the Secretary-General on counter-terrorism, human rights, peace building, women’s and children’s health, sustainable energy, food and Nutrition, institutional innovation, public-private partnership, and climate change.
+Prior to joining the University of Maryland, Orr served as the assistant secretary-general for strategic planning in the Executive Office of the United Nations secretary-general from 2004 to 2014, and was the principal advisor to the secretary-general on counter-terrorism, peace building, women’s and children’s health, sustainable energy, food and nutrition, institutional innovation, public-private partnership and climate change.

-Dr. Orr joined the United Nations from Harvard University where he served as the Executive Director of the Belfer Center for Science and International Affairs at the Kennedy School of Government.
-Prior to this, he served as Director of the Council on Foreign Relations in Washington, D.C. from 1996 to 2001.
+Orr joined the United Nations from Harvard University where he served as the executive director of the Belfer Center for Science and International Affairs at the Kennedy School of Government.
+Prior to this, he served as director of the Council on Foreign Relations in Washington, D.C.

-Dr. Orr has served in senior posts in the Government of the United States, including Deputy to the United States Ambassador to the United Nations and Director of the USUN Washington office.
-He also served as Director of Global and Multilateral Affairs at the National Security Council, where he was responsible for peacekeeping and humanitarian affairs.
+He has served in senior posts in the government of the United States, including deputy to the United States ambassador to the United Nations and director of global affairs at the National Security Council, where he was responsible for peacekeeping and humanitarian affairs.

 Orr is fluent in Spanish and Mandarin Chinese.